My Cosplay Goals

 Red Riding Hood – Cosplay Reflection

 By the time this post is published, CONvergence will be over.
 If all goes well, I will be debuting a new cosplay and improving on a cosplay I have done in the past.
 One of my go-to CONvergence cosplays has been Red Riding Hood.
 Red Riding Hood is a simple cosplay.
 It’s the red hood, a white corset shirt, a black skirt, and the basket.
 The basket serves as my purse for the day.
-It’s bulky to carry around, but it holds so many convention essentials.
+It’s bulky to carry around, but it holds my convention essentials.
 I thought for my next cosplay reflection post, Red Riding Hood would be fitting since it’s a cosplay I have worn at CONvergence before.
 Red Riding Hood has become a cosplay staple for me.

 Image is a photo of me smiling at the camera.
 I'm wearing a cloak with a furry hood.
 Underneath, I'm wearing a white shirt.
 This is my Red Riding Hood cosplay.